 Women’s Discernment Group

-This group is currently open for inquiries from to new members.
+This group is currently on hiatus and is open for inquiries from to new members interested in meeting in person or via Zoom.
 If you’d like to learn more or are interested in joining, please contact the group’s spiritual director Rev. Joellynn Monahan.

 About this Spiritual Direction Group

 The Women’s Discernment spiritual direction group is for women who come from, who were raised in, and/or who are currently part of Christian traditions and denominations which do not allow the full participation of women in religious leadership.

 This spiritual direction group is offered especially for (but not limited to) women who are (or whose lives have been shaped by these traditions): Roman Catholic, Seventh Day Adventist, The Church of Jesus Christ of Latter Day Saints, Southern Baptist, Lutheran – Missouri Synod, Orthodox Christian, and Swedenborgian – General Church.

 -have remained in the Christian traditions and denominations they come from